oroinc/documentation/commerce/admin_guide/integrations/outlook/outlook_settings_oro.rst

 5. Click **Save Settings**.

    .. image:: /admin_guide/img/outlook/add_in_layout.png
+      :alt: The configuration settings of ms outlook add-in in the oro management console

 .. note:: For the changes to take effect, remember either to start sync manually, or wait until automatic sync finishes.